 Quick bio:

-In my work, I use atmospheric measurements of greenhouse gases and air pollutants, along with atmospheric and geostatistical models, to better understand surface emissions of planet-warming and/or stratospheric ozone-depleting gases.
+In my work, I use atmospheric measurements of greenhouse gases and air pollutants, along with atmospheric models and inverse models, to better understand surface emissions of planet-warming and/or stratospheric ozone-depleting gases.
 I study both natural (biogenic) and human-caused (anthropogenic) emissions sources with the goal of holistically understanding changes and variations in Earth's atmospheric composition.Â

 I'm broadly interested in greenhouse gases, ozone-depleting substances, air pollution, atmospheric chemistry, climate change, Earth systems, sustainability, and environmental justice.Â